 Galaxy on Fire 2 THD is a popular free-to-play title on Tegra devices, but it's only for Tegra.
 That's a bummer for the overwhelming majority of Android users.
 But what's this?
 At long last, Galaxy on Fire HD is in Google Play and it works on almost all Android devices.

 Galaxy on Fire 2 is a 3D space adventure game with over 50 customizable ships and hundreds of different weapons.
+The developers tout 10 hours of included gameplay content, with additional missions unlockable in the game.
+The in-game world is big too – there are 30 star systems and over 100 planets to explore and do battle around.

 The Pixel Fleet live wallpaper gives you a reason to visit your home screen besides switching between apps.
 There's a war being waged out there, and you get a front row seat.
 Lasers will be fired, lives will be lost, and explosions will brighten the sky.
 There's a lot of entertainment here for a download that looks like a game and smells like a game, but isn't.